mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Ratchet Tree Nodes

-A particular instance of a ratchet tree is defined by the same parameters that define an instance of HPKE, namely:
+A particular instance of a ratchet tree includes the same parameters that define an instance of HPKE, namely:

 * A Key Encapsulation Mechanism (KEM), including a `DeriveKeyPair` function that